Shroomi/TwitterEmotion/README.md

 * train.csv is a file of twitter data without emotion label
 ## First step(_evaluation.py_)
 * I use accuracy, precision, recall, F1-measure to evaluate the predicted result
+* Change the evaluation from evaluation.py to EvaluationOOP.py with object oriented programming